AbdullahButt2611/Upwork_Landing_Page/README.md

 ### Advancement

-> - Once opened, it doesn't close by clicking on the icon
+> - The Website is not responsive on all kind of screens

 <br><br>
 <!-- ................................................................................................................................. -->